SanthoshBonala/Splunk-Kafka-Connector/README.md

 # Splunk Workshop
 ## Content to be covered
-* What is splunk
+* What is Splunk
-* Why use splunk
+* Why use Splunk
-* Using splunk Interface
+* Using Splunk Interface
-  * How to use search in splunk
+  * How to use search
-  * How to import data static files into splunk
+  * How to import data static files
-  * how to visualize data and create dashboards
+  * How to visualize data and create dashboards
 * Splunk Connect for Kafka – Connecting Apache Kafka with Splunk

 ## What is splunk